 Building a nest egg can be daunting.
 Even with a modest goal like $500,000 in savings, it can be difficult to imagine saving up a sum like that, especially for many Americans making less than one-tenth of that figure per year.

 However, the good news is that — with smart saving and compounding interest — you could be closer than you realize.
-In fact, something simple like putting away as much of your salary as you can each pay period and maxing out your 401k plan is the first critical step toward saving nearly $500,000 or more for retirement, according to Leon LaBrecque, CEO of LJPR, a fee-only financial advisor and wealth management firm based in Troy, Mich.
+In fact, something simple like putting away as much of your salary as you can each pay period and maxing out your 401(k) plan is the first critical step toward saving nearly $500,000 or more for retirement, according to Leon LaBrecque, CEO of LJPR, a fee-only financial advisor and wealth management firm based in Troy, Michigan.

-The Best Way to Save for Retirement
+The Best Way To Save For Retirement